 The Coronavirus pandemic has proven to be a challenging time for many businesses.
-By working with businesses directly affected by COVID-19, this has re-enforced some critical factors for managing business downturn.
+By working with businesses directly affected by COVID-19, has re-enforced some critical factors for managing business downturns.

-– Consider strategy changes to realign with current business climate such as marketing, change to product offerings, production and delivery methods, review employee roles and numbers.
+• Consider strategy changes to realign with a current business climate such as marketing, change to product offerings, production and delivery methods, review employee roles and numbers.

 Preparing cash flow forecasts and profit budgets will help you: